Nicolas-Constanty/rtype/Items.md

 | Spirals | straight line | propeller | true | |
 | Fireballs | lick the walls | double (top, bottom) | true | 2 x 6 fireballs |

-> The basic weapon shot at the same time as temporary weapons.
-The loaded shot remains the same.
+> - The basic weapon shot at the same time as temporary weapons.
+> - The loaded shot remains the same.
+> - When a new weapon is take, it replace the other.

 # Options
+> Options are cumulative

 | Object | Type | Comment |
 |:-:|:-:|:-:|:-:|
 | Missiles | weapon | target-tracking (other button) |
 | Protective ball | guard | 2 max (top / bototm), indestructible |
 | Speed Bonus | bonus | 4 levels |

 # Nacelle
 - Obtaining